pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/reviewer4.md

 > - Please provide information on in-situ data.
 How was the defoliation measured?
 Is there an estimation error included?

-Defoliation was assessed visually by experienced forest pahologists supervised by E. Iturritxa.
+Defoliation was assessed visually by experienced forest pahologists supervised by E. Iturritxa (co-author).
 Values were recorded at three levels of the tree in 5-percent intervals.
 These three values were averaged to obtain an overall percentage.
 No estimation error was recorded.
 We added this information to the section describing the in-situ data.